cscorley/dissertation/chapters/03_previous.md

 ## Modeling changeset topics {#mud2014}

 In addition to the terminology described in Section \ref{terminology}, we use the following terminology to describe document extraction of changesets.

+diff:
+:   set of text which represents the differences between two texts

+patch:
-A *diff* is a set of text which represents the differences between two texts.
-A *patch* is a set of instructions (i.e., diffs) that is used to transform one set of texts into another. *Context lines* denote text useful for transforming the text, but do not represent the differences. *Added lines* are lines which were added in order to transform the first text into the second.
-Similarly, *removed lines* are lines which are removed for this same purpose.
-Figure
+:   a set of instructions (i.e., diffs) that is used to transform one set of texts into another

+context lines:
+:   lines of a diff that denote text useful for transforming the text, but do not represent the differences

+added lines:
+:   lines of a diff that were *added* in order to transform the first text into the second

+removed lines:
+:   lines of a diff that were *removed* in order to transform the first text into the second

+changeset
+:   ideally represents a single feature modification, addition, or deletion, which may crosscut many source code entities

+commit
-\ref{fig:diff} shows an example of what a changeset might look like.
-A *changeset*, ideally, represents a single feature modification, addition, or deletion, which may crosscut many source code entities.
-A *commit* is a representation of a changeset in a version control system, such as Git or Subversion.
+:   a representation of a changeset in a version control system, such as Git or Subversion.

 - Document extraction